TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/reduce-latency/caching/invalidate-cache.md

 The cache for an API can be invalidated (or flushed) to force the creation of a new cache entry before the cache’s normal expiry.

-This is achieved by calling the cache invalidate API endpoints.
-These are available on both the Dashboard and Gateway APIs.
-The URLs differ slightly, but they have the same effect.
+This is achieved by calling one of the dedicated cache invalidation API endpoints.
+There is a cache invalidation endpoint in both the Tyk Dashboard API and Tyk Gateway API; the URLs differ slightly, but they have the same effect.

 For Dashboard-managed deployments, it’s recommended to call the Dashboard API version, as this will handle the delivery of the message to all Gateways in the cluster.

 Caches are cleared on per-API basis, so the request to the invalidation endpoint must include the ID of the API in the path.